 “Bio-banding is the process of grouping athletes on the basis of attributes associated with growth and maturation rather than chronological age.
 Children of the same age vary considerably in biological maturation with some individuals maturing in advance or delay of their peers.
 The timing of maturation has important implications for competition, talent identification, and training.
 Increased awareness and interest in the subject of maturation has spared a renewed interest in the study and application of bio-banding.”

-This webinar, led by Vicki Harber and Sylvie Beliveau, will take place October 17 from 1–2:30 p.m.
-EDT.
-It will provide an overview of the purpose of bio-banding, offer a description of its measurement protocol, outline the potential benefits and drawbacks, and finish with some examples of its application in youth sports.
+This webinar, led by Vicki Harber and Sylvie Beliveau, provided an overview of the purpose of bio-banding, offered a description of its measurement protocol, outlined the potential benefits and drawbacks, and finished with some examples of its application in youth sports.

 Cumming SP, Lloyd RS, Oliver JL, Eisenmann JC, Malina RM (2017) Bio-banding in Sport: Applications to Competition, Talent Identification, and Strength and Conditioning of Youth Athletes.
 Strength and Conditioning Journal 39(2):34-47.